3 Days Holiday in Köln and Düsseldorf, Germany

 A note for my readers:

-If you want to visit these two places and plan a meal along with the visit, you need at least 3-4 hours.
-If you are planning to see other places too on the same day, consider that there is a reasonable amount of walking along the Rheinuferpromenade, which may make you tired.
-Do make these considerations when you are planning a visit.
+If you want to visit these two places, you need at least 3-4 hours.
+A walk along the Rheinuferpromenade is a long one and can make you tired.
+Do make these considerations when you planning a visit.

 After our wonderful experience at the Rheinuferpromenade and Rhein Turm, we headed to a restaurant named bona’me, recommended by a friend.
 It turned out to be a fantastic experience.